smart-on-fhir/cumulus-library/docs/creating-studies.md

 # supported approaches.
 # These will run last, so all the data in your study will exist by the time these
 # are invoked.

 # [statistics_config]
 # file_names =
 # [
 #    "psm_config.toml"
 # ]

+# The following section is for advanced/unusual study use cases

+# [options]

+# If you want to override the default schema name to an explicit one, you can define
+# the name of this schema here.
+99% of the time, this is not the behavior you want -
+# you want library data to be in the same schema as your data source, since this allows
+# you to keep track of where your source data for a given study run came from.
+#
+# The intended use case for this is for static/slow moving data sets that are external
+# to your EHR data - this is typically things like coding systems.
+#
+# These should be read only use cases - if you want to do additional iterations with
+# the contents of one of these reference sets, do it in the study, not in the reference
+# itself.

+# use_dedicated_schema="alternate_schema_name"

 ```